RadhaGiripragada/LearnGo/README.md

 # LearnGo
-Learn Golang by practising examples
+Learn Golang by practising examples.
+LearGO_Basics covers all required exercises for beginners